AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/power-bi-connector.md

     - Modify for relative dates:

        a.
 Edit the query function with Power Query M Formula Language code.
-For information about Power Query M Formula Language code, see the Microsoft [Power Query M formula language](https://docs.microsoft.com/en-us/powerquery-m/) and [Power Query M function reference](https://docs.microsoft.com/en-us/powerquery-m/power-query-m-function-reference) page on functions you can use in your query.
+For information about Power Query M Formula Language code, see the Microsoft [Power Query M formula language](https://docs.microsoft.com/en-us/powerquery-m/) and [Power Query M function reference](https://docs.microsoft.com/en-us/powerquery-m/power-query-m-function-reference) pages on functions you can use in your query.
 Below are common relative time configurations you can use in your query function.

        | Query function description                                                      | Code                          |
        |-------------------------------------------------------------------------------------------------|-------------------------------|